pyOpenSci/python-package-guide/tutorials/pyproject-toml.md

 The pyproject.toml file tells your build tool:

-- What build backend to use to build your package (we are using `hatchling` in this tutorial but there are [many others to chose from](/package-structure-code/python-package-build-tools)).
+- What build backend to use to build your package (we are using `hatchling` in this tutorial but there are [many others to choose from](/package-structure-code/python-package-build-tools)).
 - How and where to retrieve your package's version:
     - **statically** where you declare the version `version = "0.1.0"` or
     - **dynamically** where the tool looks to the most recent tag in your history to determine the current version.